 Our core funds

-The University of Melbourne Genesis Pre-Seed Fund backs early-stage startups with high potential, so entrepreneurial students can take their innovation to a point where their startup can attract seed+ funding partners.
+The University of Melbourne and Breakthrough Victoria's Genesis Pre-Seed Fund backs early-stage startups with high potential, so entrepreneurial students can take their innovation to a point where their startup can attract seed+ funding partners.
 Up to 20 per cent of the fund can be invested in social purpose ventures.

-Breakthrough Victoria, an independent Victorian Government-owned company, is a co-investor in the UoM Genesis Pre-Seed Fund.
+Breakthrough Victoria, an independent Victorian Government-owned company, is a co-investor in this Fund.

 Tin Alley Ventures